nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 ### Extending the `did:x509` specification

-This RFC extends the Subject Other Name (san) policy with the following attribute:
+This RFC extends the Subject Other Name (san) policy with the following attribute of the DID policy `san`:

 * Subject Other Name (san)
   * otherName: A free-form attribute that can be used to specify any attribute that is not covered by the other